Agenda

 Imperial College

-Johannes us the Head of the Mathematical Finance Section at Imperial College London, where he also directs the CFM-Imperial Institute on Quantitative Finance.
+Johannes is the Head of the Mathematical Finance Section at Imperial College London, where he also directs the CFM-Imperial Institute on Quantitative Finance.
 Before his appointment at Imperial, Johannes held faculty positions at Carnegie Mellon University, the University of Michigan and ETH Zurich.
 His research focuses on the impact of "market frictions” such as trading costs or asymmetric information on optimal trading strategies.

 Networking lunch

-13:00 - 14:00
+13:00 - 13:45

 Darwinian model risk, reverse stress testing, and HVA